arqalite/fire-king-guide/src/combos/ponix/6-sacred.md

 Having [_Sacred Fire King Garunix_] in your hand means you can use [_Fire King Island_] to add something else from your Deck.

-you can take advantage of this and grab [_Fire King High Avatar Kirin_], opening up 3 possible lines of play:
+You can take advantage of this and grab [_Fire King High Avatar Kirin_], opening up 3 possible lines of play:

 <form autocomplete="off">
     <select id="comboDropdown">